-One of my roles as a research collaborator with the Christensen and Jacoby teams at the Max Planck Institute was to integrate the motion capture (MoCap) data into a generic Python 3 setup, where multimodal data facilities (video, audio and MoCap) and Deep Learning frameworks could be unified at will for more practical research and dissemination.
+One of my contributions as a researcher within the team led by Dr. Julia F. Christensen at the Max Planck Institute for Empirical Aesthetics was to integrate motion capture (MoCap) data into a generic Python 3 setup, where multimodal data facilities (video, audio and MoCap) and Deep Learning frameworks could be unified at will for more practical research and dissemination.

 Given its open-source nature, active community, extensive documentation and the fact that is based on Python, we went for Blender as the basis for the multimedia integrated platform.
 Blender already has video and audio I/O integrated, so the main remaining task was to add MoCap to the mix.
 Here is where the MVNX Blender add-on comes to play.
 Another related task was to integrate matplotlib interactively, I’ll leave you a link to how I did it in case you want to check it out.